GoAuditsGoAudits

 Store Audit Checklists

-You must be allowed to add as many questions as you like and in any format – yes/no, if-only, score-based, mandatory, optional, etc. The checklist should have space so that users can add comments and also an option to add photos.
+You must be allowed to add as many questions as you like and in any format – yes/no, if-only, score-based, mandatory, optional, etc. The checklist should have space for visitors to add comments and photos.

 Establish Brand Standards and Improve Store Performance With GoAudits

 Audit in retail is a powerful tool to empower your store business.
-Thus, many retailers leverage GoAudits to streamline their operations and audit processes.
+Thus, many retailers leverage GoAudits retail audit software to streamline their operations and audit processes.

 Read the success story at Goodwill: after testing in one division, the team rolled out GoAudits to 5 additional divisions.
 The team saves at least 20 hours/week, estimated a direct annual saving of $20,000.